-For me, this word conjures up a sense of childness and immaturity.
-Ever since people in my circle’s started using emoji’s I’ve been adamently against them.
-What is wrong with simple text based communication and using symbols such as 🙂 at the end of a message to denote a light heartedness to your message?
+For me, this word conjures up a sense of childishness and immaturity.
+Ever since people in my circle started using emoji’s I’ve been adamantly against them.
+What is wrong with simple text-based communication and using symbols such as 🙂 at the end of a message to denote a lightheartedness to your message?
 Why must we use cartoon looking characters such as 😃 and 😭 to communicate?
 They look ridiculous.

 This elasticity of meaning is a large part of the appeal and, perhaps, the genius of emoji.
 They have proved to be well suited to the kind of emotional heavy lifting for which written language is often clumsy or awkward or problematic, especially when it’s relayed on tiny screens, tapped out in real time, using our thumbs.
 These seemingly infantile cartoons are instantly recognizable, which makes them understandable even across linguistic barriers.
 Yet the implications of emoji—their secret meanings—are constantly in flux.

 As our world becomes more and more mobile-centric and our communication is written through devices it is natural that the symbols we use to communicate will transform as well.
 Communication is now in bite-sized pieces: short and to the point.
 The cleverness of the emoji is that it can pack the non-verbal into a single character on the screen.